Derived Categories of BHK Mirrors: Introduction

 In Section~\ref{sec: BHK}, we apply our framework to prove the derived analogue to the birationality result of Borisov, Clarke, Shoemaker, and the second-named author on BHK mirrors.
 We then discuss this in an explicit example.

 \textbf{Acknowledgments:} We heartily thank Colin Diemer for suggesting that VGIT may relate to the BHK picture and give special thanks to Charles Doran for input on this project from start to finish.
-This project was also greatly aided by stimulating conversations and suggestions from many great mathematicians; Matthew Ballard, Ionut Ciocan-Fontanine, Ron Donagi, Daniel Halpern-Leistner, and Xenia de la Ossa.

-Furthermore, the first-named author is grateful to the Korean Institute for Advanced Study for their hospitality while this document was being prepared and especially to Bumsig Kim for insightful conversations on Clarke's mirror construction.
+The first-named author is grateful to the Korean Institute for Advanced Study for their hospitality while this document was being prepared and especially to Bumsig Kim for insightful conversations on Clarke's mirror construction.
 The second-named author thanks the Pacific Institute for the Mathematical Sciences for its hospitality in his visits as they expedited the progress of this work.
+This project was also greatly aided by stimulating conversations and suggestions from many great mathematicians; Matthew Ballard, Ionut Ciocan-Fontanine, Ron Donagi, Daniel Halpern-Leistner, Yuki Hirano, and Xenia de la Ossa.
+The authors would also like to extend their gratitude to the referees for their thorough readings and many improvements to this manuscript.

-The first-named author is grateful to the Natural Sciences and Engineering Research Council of Canada for support provided by a Canada Research Chair and Discovery Grant.
+The first-named author is grateful to the Natural Sciences and Engineering Research Council of Canada for support provided by a Canada Research Chair and Discovery Grant (CRC TIER2 229953 and RGPIN 04596).
 The second-named author acknowledges that this paper is based upon work supported by the National Science Foundation under Award No. DMS-1401446 and the Engineering and Physical Sciences Research Council under Grant EP/N004922/1.